 Step 1: Earn a Bachelor's Degree

-The minimum education requirement for a career as a drama teacher is the completion of a 4-year degree program at a college or university.
-Bachelor's degrees in theater arts education or drama education are typical for drama teachers in secondary schools.
-Education programs center on areas such as child and adolescent development, teaching diverse learners and lesson preparation.
-Teacher education programs can be completed concurrently with the bachelor's degree program or independently after earning a bachelor's degree.
-While attending college, a prospective drama teacher must fulfill an internship or supervised field experience at a local school.
+As we just discussed, the minimum education requirement for a career as a drama teacher is the completion of a 4-year degree program at a college or university.
+Drama teachers at the secondary school level usually earn a bachelor's degree in drama education or theater arts.
+Undergraduate course work in a teacher education program can include topics in child and adolescent development, lesson preparation and teaching diverse learners.
+Teacher education programs can be completed along with or after a bachelor's degree program.
+While enrolled, prospective drama teachers must participate in an internship or supervised field experience at a local school.

-- Get certification in an additional supplementary area.
-Some theater or drama education programs suggest future drama teachers should become licensed in another subject area as well as drama.
-If one decides to pursue dual certification in a related discipline, the versatility of being able to teach another class could be helpful when seeking employment.
+Get certification in an additional supplementary area.
+Some drama or theater education programs suggest future drama teachers become dually certified in another subject area, as well as drama, which may prove helpful when seeking employment.

 Step 2: Get a Teaching Certificate

-All teaching positions in public school systems, including drama, require applicants to have state certification.
-Each state's State Board of Education usually administers licensing.
-Licensing requirements vary but typically include the completion of a teacher preparation program, internship and an exam.
+Aspiring drama teachers who want to work in a public school systems must be certified, a process usually overseen by a state's State Board of Education.
+Licensing requirements vary but typically include the completion of a teacher preparation program, an internship and a passing score on an exam.
 Alternative licenses are also available for individuals with a bachelor's degree in a field other than education.

 Step 3: Complete a Master's Degree

-Certain public schools require teaching applicants to possess a master's degree.
-Master's degree programs concentrate on teaching literature, literary theory, linguistics, rhetoric and composition, and many require the completion of a master's thesis or research project.
-Many master's programs are designed for those who have received a bachelor's degree in theater arts or drama, but are not certified, or for educators certified in different subjects who would like a drama or theater arts certification.
-Sometimes theater arts or drama teachers with bachelor's degrees enroll in a master's degree program to further their careers even when their state does not expect education beyond a bachelor's degree.
+Some public schools may only hire teachers with a master's degree.
+Many master's programs are designed for those who have received a bachelor's degree in drama or theater arts, but are not certified, or for educators certified in different subjects who would like to teach drama or theater arts.
+Although not required by their states, some drama or theater arts with bachelor's degrees enroll in a master's degree program to further their careers.